 The Best Family Sedan for Every Kind of Dad

-The only thing better than have a great car is having a great car suited to your lifestyle.
+The only thing better than have a great car is having a great sedan suited to your lifestyle.

 Sedans were once the bland, ubiquitous hallmark of the family man.
-They were the sign of a financially responsible adult who valued his children’s future above his own self-interest.
+The utility cars were the sign of a financially responsible adult who valued his family‘s future above his own self-interest.
 We say were, because, to a large extent, that role has shifted to the ever-growing crossover SUV segment, which is in the midst of overtaking sedans in terms of sales.

 But, as is so often the case, adapting to such competition yields new and improved models.
 With the traditional sedan facing a legitimate existential crisis, carmakers have had to either adapt and find new gaps in the market, or watch their traditional family conveyances ebb slowly into obsolescence, just as the station wagon did before them.
 Fortunately, they’ve accepted the challenge and as a result, there are some seriously desirable sedans out there.
 Need proof?
-Here are 10 of the coolest for every kind of dad.
+Here are the best family sedans for every dad, mom, and kid.

-For the Off-Roading Dad: Volvo S60 Cross Country
+Family Sedan For Off-Roading Dads: Volvo S60 Cross Country

 MSRP: $34,100 MSRP